East India Company: Origins

 In 1577, Francis Drake set out on an expedition from England to plunder Spanish settlements in South America in search of gold and silver.
-Sailing in the Golden Hind he achieved this, and then sailed across the Pacific Ocean in 1579, known then only to the Spanish and Portuguese.
+Sailing in the Golden Hind, he achieved this, and then sailed across the Pacific Ocean in 1579, known then only to the Spanish and Portuguese.
 Drake eventually sailed into the East Indies and came across the Moluccas, also known as the Spice Islands, and met Sultan Babullah.
 In exchange for linen, gold, and silver, the English obtained a large haul of exotic spices, including cloves and nutmeg.
-Drake returned to England in 1580 and became a hero; his circumnavigation raised an enormous amount of money for England's coffers, and investors received a return of some 5,000 percent.
+Drake returned to England in 1580 and became a hero; his circumnavigation raised an enormous amount of money for England's coffers, and investors received a return of some 5,000 per cent.
 Thus started an important element in the eastern design during the late sixteenth century.

-Soon after the Spanish Armada's defeat in 1588, the captured Spanish and Portuguese ships and cargoes enabled English voyagers to travel the globe in search of riches.
-London merchants presented a petition to Elizabeth I for permission to sail to the Indian Ocean.
+With England at war with Spain and Portugal in 1585, trade was now cut off, and Queen Elizabeth I resorted to privateering.
+Soon after Thomas Cavendish's circumnavigation in 1587 and the Spanish Armada's defeat the following year, the captured Spanish and Portuguese ships and cargoes laid the foundation for further privateering to even more distant zones of the conflict.
+London merchants presented a petition to Elizabeth I for permission to sail to the Indian Ocean, and beyond with the Spice Islands of particular interest.
 The aim was to deliver a decisive blow to the Spanish and Portuguese monopoly of far-eastern trade.
 Elizabeth granted her permission and in 1591, James Lancaster in the with two other ships, financed by the Levant Company, sailed from England around the Cape of Good Hope to the Arabian Sea, becoming the first English expedition to reach India that way.
 Having sailed around Cape Comorin to the Malay Peninsula, they preyed on Spanish and Portuguese ships there before returning to England in 1594.

 The biggest prize that galvanised English trade was the seizure of a large Portuguese carrack, the Madre de Deus, by Walter Raleigh and the Earl of Cumberland at the Battle of Flores on 13 August 1592.
 When she was brought in to Dartmouth she was the largest vessel ever seen in England and she carried chests of jewels, pearls, gold, silver coins, ambergris, cloth, tapestries, pepper, cloves, cinnamon, nutmeg, benjamin (a highly aromatic balsamic resin used for perfumes and medicines), red dye, cochineal and ebony.
 Equally valuable was the ship's rutter (mariner's handbook) containing vital information on the China, India, and Japan trade routes.

 In 1596, three more English ships sailed east but all were lost at sea.
 A year later however saw the arrival of Ralph Fitch, an adventurer merchant who, with his companions, had made a remarkable nine year overland journey to Mesopotamia, the Persian Gulf, the Indian Ocean, India and Southeast Asia.
 Fitch was consulted on Indian affairs and gave even more valuable information to Lancaster.